secretstartups/handbook/product/product-analysis/index.html.md

 1. For all product analysis requests, please create an issue on [data team project](https://gitlab.com/gitlab-data/analytics/-/issues), and add a `product analysis` label, as well as your section and group labels.
-  * If the issue is for an experiment, use the [Experiment issue template](https://gitlab.com/gitlab-data/analytics/-/blob/master/.gitlab/issue_templates/experiment_template.md).
+  * If the issue is for an experiment analysis, use the [experiment issue template](https://gitlab.com/gitlab-data/analytics/-/blob/master/.gitlab/issue_templates/experiment_template.md).
 1. All data issues with `product analysis` labels will appear on a [product analysis board](https://gitlab.com/gitlab-data/analytics/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=product%20analytics).
 1. In the issue, please explain the urgency/criticality of the requests and provide as much context as possible.
 1. The Director of Product Growth will help prioritize the work based on importance/capacity and